 To ensure a positive experience when working with offshore companies, follow these steps:

+Evaluate a potential outsourcing or outstaffing partner based on the following criteria: technical capabilities, experience, communication methods, number of seniors in the team, legal aspects, and pricing.
 Additionally, consider assigning a small test task to assess the quality and speed of the company’s work.

 Follow these recommendations, and your project will be handled by the best outsourcing/outstaffing company on the market, guaranteeing a high-quality result.